OMGhozlan/terraform-provider-ctfchallenge/docs/index.md

 # CTF Challenge Provider

 The CTF Challenge provider is an educational tool that gamifies learning Terraform.
-It provides a series of challenges that teach Terraform concepts through hands-on practice.
+It provides a comprehensive series of challenges that teach Terraform concepts through hands-on practice, from basic resource management to advanced validation patterns.

 ## Features

-- 🎯 **8 Progressive Challenges** - From beginner to advanced Terraform concepts
+- 🎯 **28 Progressive Challenges** - From beginner to advanced Terraform concepts
-- 💡 **Hint System** - Get help when you're stuck (with point penalties)
+- 💡 **Multi-Category Learning** - Meta-arguments, validation, modules, and more
-- 🏆 **Point System** - Earn up to 2,250 points total
+- 🏆 **Point System** - Earn up to 5,200+ points total
 - 🔐 **Flag Capture** - Complete challenges to reveal flags as rewards
-- 📚 **Educational** - Learn dependencies, expressions, modules, state management, and more
+- 📚 **Educational** - Learn dependencies, expressions, modules, state management, pre/postconditions, and lifecycle rules
+- 🔗 **Resource Integration** - Validate challenges using actual Terraform resources and data sources

 ## Example Usage